 In your SaaS toolkit, there are certainly a handful of apps you can't imagine your business without - and those probably cost you the most.
 That's why you should monitor these apps with a keen eye.

 Assess the time, effort, and money you are investing in these tools regularly.
 Then, see what they bring in terms of efficiency, speed, resource-saving, client satisfaction, etc.

 With the help of your finance department, you can turn metrics into numbers to calculate return on investment (ROI) and see if the benefits you get outweigh the resources you spend.

 And remember - you can always renegotiate your contracts as SaaS vendors will want to keep you as a customer, and not have you churn.

 All the above could seem daunting, but it doesn't have to be.
 Luckily, with the right SaaS spend management software, you can automate your software processes to focus on what matters most - serving your customers.

-A SaaS spend management tool can help you identify all SaaS apps you are currently using, track and optimize subscriptions that give you the best value, and cut unplanned or unnecessary expenses.
+A SaaS spend optimization platform can help you identify all SaaS apps you are currently using, track and optimize subscriptions that give you the best value, and cut unplanned or unnecessary expenses.

 With all this in the bag, let’s discuss how Cledara helps you manage your software with the visibility and control you deserve.

 How Cledara’s SaaS management platform can help